 Everything in property tax hinges on the date of January 1.
 The ownership, use and condition of the property on January 1 of each year, determine how it is appraised for that tax year.
-Any
+Any changes in ownership or to the property or assets that take place during the calendar year will become effective January 1 of the next calendar year.

-Example: John Smith, the owner of Smith Advertising on January 1, 2014, sells the business to Jane Doe on March 1, 2014.
-John Smith is the owner of record on January 1, 2014, but Jane Doe will become the owner of record on January 1, 2015.
+Example: John Smith, the owner of Smith Advertising on January 1, 2018, sells the business to Jane Doe on March 1, 2018.
+John Smith is the owner of record on January 1, 2018, but Jane Doe will become the owner of record on January 1, 2019.